-Apart from the many advantages, there is a negative aspect for this type of insurance system.
+Apart from the many advantages, there is a negative aspect of this type of insurance system.
 It fosters irresponsible driving.
 There are many who agree that in no-fault insurance the at-fault party could become complacent.
 The effect of the accident claim on the faulty driver is reduced to an extent by the no-fault insurance system.
-This could foster a sense of negligence by the at fault party since they know that the injured victim’s insurance company will settle the claim.
+This could foster a sense of negligence by the at-fault party since they know that the injured victim’s insurance company will settle the claim.

 What Can You Do If You Disagree With Claims Decision

 Your insurance company studies all the aspects of the accident to determine fault when you file your claim. your claim is settled as per the outcome.
 It may be possible that you are not happy with the claims payout.
 You may feel that you deserve a better claim decision.
 The insurance companies based in Ontario have to follow a complaints protocol that could vary.

 The following steps will help you to know what to do when not happy with the claims.

 - Contact your insurance company: It is important to let your insurance company know that you are not happy with their decision and would like to file a formal complaint.

 - Inform the Consumer Complaint Officer: If you don’t get any support from your insurer regarding the complaints protocol then you may contact the consumer complaint officer.
 This officer works for your insurance company and is responsible for managing your complaint.
 You may find a compiled list of these officers of various insurers on the FSCO website.

 - Contact CEO or FSCO: If both the above steps have not helped you in your complaints process, you may directly contact FSCO.
 Or you may also inform the CEO of your insurance company about your complaint.